gbv/jskos-metrics/README.md

 ---

 *Some more background information can be found [in the internal GBV wiki](https://info.gbv.de/pages/viewpage.action?spaceKey=COLIBRI&title=KOS-Statistik).
 We are going to also make public this drafts.*

+## License

+This scripts can be used without any restrictions (CC Zero).